Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/configuration-management/configuration-item-explorer.md

 ### Viewing Relationship Links
 Inherited relationships between Configuration Items will be shown in the explorer.
 These could be based on Assets being linked to other Assets or Services in Service Manager, or where Assets have been linked to a Request, or where a Request has an Owner, or a document has been linked to an Asset.

-If no Dependancy Relationships exist between two Configuration Items then the link with say Not Set If an existing Dependancy and Impact Relationship exists between two Configuration Items then the link will show the Dependancy relationship and the color will indicate the impact level
+If no Dependency Relationships exist between two Configuration Items then the link with say Not Set If an existing Dependency and Impact Relationship exists between two Configuration Items then the link will show the Dependency relationship and the color will indicate the impact level
-Clicking on a link will allow the Dependancy and Impact to be viewed and edited.
+Clicking on a link will allow the Dependency and Impact to be viewed and edited.

 ## Explorer View Filters
 The displayed Configuration items in the explorer can be filtered on various criteria, this is detailed below.